-If a company has multiple CSOs or if the CSO has delegated the duties in accordance with the regulations, the inspector may make inquiries of the designated crewmember to ensure that they understand that the ultimate responsibility rests with the CSO.
+If a company has multiple CSOs, or if the CSO has delegated the duties in accordance with the regulations, the inspector may make inquiries of the CSO or designated crewmember to ensure that the CSO or designated crewmember understand their CSO responsibilities and that the ultimate responsibility rests with the CSO.
 In particular, an effective communication arrangement would be necessary to comply with the intent of the regulations.
-The CSO may demonstrate satisfactory knowledge of the VSP by asking questions such as the following:
+To validate that the CSO can demonstrate satisfactory knowledge of the VSP, the inspector may ask the CSO the following questions:

-- Describe the security organization of the company and its vessels. - Describe how you keep your company's vessels appraised of changing security levels. - Describe any problems or deficiencies that have been identified during annual audits.
+- Describe the security organization of the company and its vessels. - Describe how you keep your company's vessels apprised of changing security levels. - Describe any problems or deficiencies that have been identified during annual audits.